Galeno del Mal: Independent career (2018–present)

-Pro Wrestling Noah (2024–present)
+Pro Wrestling Noah (2024–2026)

 On July 13, 2024, at Destination, Galeno made his debut in Pro Wrestling Noah, teaming with his brother El Hijo de Dr. Wagner Jr. in a winning effort against Los Golpeadores (Alpha Wolf and Dragón Bane).
 On November 17 at Deathnity, in a post-match interview, Galeno and Wagner confronted Naomichi Marufuji and Takashi Sugiura challenging them to a title match for the GHC Tag Team Championship.
 On November 30, Galeno and Wagner were defeated by Marufuji and Sugiura, failing to win the titles.

 On January 11, 2025, Galeno and Wagner saved Kaito Kiyomiya from an attack by Team 2000 X, with Galeno attacking and challenging OZAWA for the GHC Heavyweight Championship, before Wagner, who was leaving NOAH, requested Kiyomiya to team with his brother Galeno, leading him to be accepted in to All Rebellion.
 On February 11, Galeno unsuccessfully challenged OZAWA for the GHC Heavyweight Championship.
 On April 11, he defeated Tetsuya Endo in a tournament final to win the vacant GHC National Championship.

+Galeno would perform his final wrestling match for Pro Wrestling Noah at Noah Apex Conquest 2026 on 8 March 2026, facing and losing to his All Rebellion stabelmate Kaito Kiyomiya.

+Lucha Libre AAA (2025–present)

+Galeno signed with Lucha Libre AAA Worldwide and WWE in November 2025.
+He made his televised debut for AAA on the 2 May 2026 episode, saving his brother El Hijo de Dr. Wagner Jr. from Omos.
+He defeated Chris Carter and Drago in a handicap match on the 16 May episode of AAA.